 Please note that while this list indicates the primary contact for each area, in the event of vacation or other extended leaves, either Sean or Tracey may respond to budget related matters.

-The budget aligns with the strategic priorities approved by UNBC’s Board of Governors, which span four key areas:
+The budget aligns with those priorities, which span four key areas:

 - Attracting, retaining and developing outstanding students, faculty and staff.

 - Enhancing the quality and impact of UNBC’s academic programming and delivery.

 - Enhancing the research culture at UNBC.

 - Ensuring financial accountability, sustainability and operational effectiveness.

 UNBC continues to face budgetary challenges.
 Modest to flat enrolment figures, inflationary pressures, reduced revenues, and increased employee compensation costs all contribute to UNBC’s budget challenges.
 In addition, 2020 and the global pandemic added significant pressures to UNBC’s budget.